se-panfilov/vue-notifications/docs/md/README.md

       showLoginError: { // You can have any name you want instead of 'showLoginError'
         title: 'Login Failed',
         message: 'Failed to authenticate',
-        type: 'error' // You also can use 'VueNotifications.type.error' instead of 'error' }
+        type: 'error' // You also can use 'VueNotifications.types.error' instead of 'error' }
     }
   }